-W10.
-BETA assessed the area within and around the solar array at the eastern extent of the Site and made the following observations, which are depicted on Attachment A- BETA Solar Field Sketch.
+- W10.
+BETA assessed the area within and around the solar array at the eastern extent of the Site and made the following observations, which are depicted on Attachment A BETA Solar Field Sketch.
 These observations were made without the benefit of a review of the solar array development plans and permits.
-The Applicant should provide additional documentation to determine whether these are stormwater features that would not be considered under the Act.
-Even if determined to not be jurisdictional under the Act, the features identified in the following
+The Applicant should provide additional documentation to determine whether these are stormwater features that would not be considered jurisdictional under the Act.
+Even if determined to not be jurisdictional under the Act, the features identified in Comments W10.b., d., and e. may be considered jurisdictional under the Bylaw. - a.
+BETA observed hydric soils within a swale interior to the western fence line associated with the solar array; however, the vegetation predominately consisted of turf grass and red clover (Trifolium pratense).
+This feature does not appear to constitute an Area Subject to Protection under the Act or the Bylaw.